Executive Summary

 Meshtastic (v2.6/2.7) uses managed flooding with SNR-based suppression for broadcasts and next-hop routing for direct messages.
 These are clever optimizations over naive flooding — but both still scale as O(n) per message, requiring a hop limit (default 3–7) that caps network range.

 This paper presents System 5, a routing protocol that achieves O(hops) cost for all message types.
-Simulated against Meshtastic's actual managed flooding with realistic hop limits (3, 5, 7) across 21 scenarios (20–1500 nodes, 6 routers each), System 5 delivers 92–100% fewer transmissions in small-to-medium networks while achieving equal or higher delivery rates.
+Simulated against Meshtastic's actual managed flooding with realistic hop limits (3, 5, 7) across 21 scenarios (20–1500 nodes, 6 routers each), System 5 delivers 92–100% fewer transmissions in small-to-medium networks while achieving dramatically higher delivery rates (half-duplex collapses managed flooding to 0–87% delivery across all scenarios).

 2. What Meshtastic Does Today